 6. Needs-Based Segmentation: Solving Real Problems

 Needs-based segmentation groups customers by the specific problems they're trying to solve or benefits they're seeking.
+This is where customer segmentation becomes deeply operational.

 A B2B software company might segment by: